Undergraduate Major: Bachelor of Arts in Anthropology

 In addition to your major in Anthropology, you will need a minor field.
 If the minor is offered for your catalog year, that minor is an option for you with the Anthropology major.

 In order to declare a minor in Anthropology, you can write to Ann Samuelson (firstname.lastname@example.org), Senior Academic Advisor II, in the School of Anthropology Advising Office (Haury 210).
 The School of Anthropology requires 18 units of anthropology courses, of which 9 units must be upper division (300-400 level).
 Courses are selected with the assistance of an advisor and can focus on one or more sub-disciplines in the school.
 We encourage enrollment in at least one of our core courses as foundation for upper division study.

 In addition to the minors approved by the Board of Regents, you can also create a "Thematic minor".
 Thematic minors concern one basic theme or area of interest but draw courses from at least two departments.
 Declaration of a thematic minor must be completed prior to filing for a senior degree check.
 The thematic minor requires approval by the Anthropology Advisor on a standard Thematic Minor form.

 It is possible to combine two majors as part of a single Bachelor of Arts degree or a single Bachelor of Science degree.
 The School of Anthropology allows students to use two courses at the upper division level (6 units) toward a second major with approval from that department, pending approval from the second major department.
 Students who choose the double major option do not need a minor; students who choose the double degree option may need another minor.
-The core course requirements remain the same for the anthropology major when it is combined with a second major.
+The core course requirements remain the same for the anthropology major when it is combined with a second major